Parameters of Hecke algebras for Bernstein components of p-adic groups: Introduction

 \section{Introduction}

 It is well-known that affine Hecke algebras play an important role in the representation theory of a reductive group $G$ over a non-archimedean local field $F$.
 In many cases a Bernstein block $\Rep (G)^{\mf s}$ in the category of smooth complex $G$-representations is equivalent with the module category of an affine Hecke algebra (maybe extended with some finite group).
 This was first shown for Iwahori-spherical representations \cite{IwMa,Bor} and for depth zero representations \cite{Mor1}.
-With the theory of types \cite{BuKu2} such an equivalence of categories was established for representations of $GL_n (F)$, of inner forms of $GL_n (F)$ \cite{SeSt4,SeSt6} and for inner forms of $SL_n (F)$ \cite{ABPS2}.
+Such an equivalence of categories was established for representations of $GL_n (F)$ and of inner forms of $GL_n (F)$ \cite{SeSt4,SeSt6}, by using the theory of types \cite{BuKu2}.
+From there, almost the same structure has been established for inner forms of $SL_n (F)$ \cite{ABPS2}.

 An alternative approach goes via the algebra of $G$-endomorphisms of a progenerator $\Pi^{\mf s}$ of $\Rep (G)^{\mf s}$.
 The category of right modules of $\End_G (\Pi^{\mf s})$ is naturally equivalent with $\Rep (G)^{\mf s}$.
-Heiermann \cite{Hei2,Hei4} showed that for symplectic groups, special orthogonal groups, unitary groups and inner forms of $GL_n (F)$, $\End_G (\Pi^{\mf s})$ is always Morita equivalent with an (extended) affine Hecke algebra.
+Heiermann \cite{Hei2,Hei3} showed that for symplectic groups, special orthogonal groups, unitary groups and inner forms of $GL_n (F)$, $\End_G (\Pi^{\mf s})$ is always Morita equivalent with an (extended) affine Hecke algebra.

 Recently the author generalized this to all Bernstein components of all reductive $p$-adic groups \cite{SolEnd}.
 In the most general setting some subtleties have to be taken into account: the involved affine Hecke algebra must be extended with the group algebra of a finite group, but that group algebra might be twisted by a 2-cocycle.
-Also, the resulting equivalence with $\Rep (G)^{\mf s}$ works for finite length representations, but is not yet completely proven for representations of infinite length.
+One of the techniques used to get there is localization with respect to certain sets of central characters.
+As a consequence the resulting equivalence with $\Rep (G)^{\mf s}$ works for finite length representations, but cannot be guaranteed entirely for representations of infinite length.
+(No concrete counterexamples are known, but the place to look would be the non-split inner forms of $SL_n (F)$.)
 Nevertheless, the bottom line is that $\Rep (G)^{\mf s}$ is largely governed by an affine Hecke algebra from $\End_G (\Pi^{\mf s})$.